ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 0.0, 1.5, 1.0
 ```

 For a first look this solution would seem to be good, but what about all
-operations which could return `-1` as a correct result ?
+variations of streams for which pipeline could return `-1` as a correct result ?

 When we change fifth number in `zs` from `3` to `-3`
 ```scala